twelsh37/firecrawl-tests/README.md

-# Firecrawl Tests on a self-hostedLocal Installation
+# Firecrawl Tests on a self-hosted Local Installation

 ## Introduction
 This is a test of firecrawl using a local installation hosted in Docker